kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 |

 Your output should look very similar to what is above.
-If not, the *pf* should tell you what line has the error.
 Once you are getting output that inidicates no errors you can turn on the NAT:

 |